akash-mitra/bootyman/readme.md

 cp .env.example .env
 ```

-Update `.env` file database connections, provide a new email for ADMIN_USER variable and then run `php artisan migrate --seed`

-Next run,
+Update `.env` file database connections, and update the environment variables accordingly.
+Here are a few variables that you may wish to update.

+* `DO_TOKEN` - (Mandatory) Token for DigitalOcean.
+* `ADMIN_USER` - (Optional) Default admin account user email
+* `ADMIN_PASSWORD` - (Optional) Default Admin password
+* `DEFAULT_INFRA_SSH_FINGERPRINT` - (Mandatory) Master fingerprint of your cloud user key.

+After updating the variables, run -

 ```
+php artisan migrate --seed
 php artisan passport:install
 php artisan queue:restart
 ```

 ### Getting Started

-Unless you modify ADMIN_USER and ADMIN_PASSWORD variables in `.env` file before executing `php artisan migrate --seed`, the application will install with a default user (`admin@example.com`) and password (`secret`) in the beginning.
+Unless you modify `ADMIN_USER` and `ADMIN_PASSWORD` variables in `.env` file before executing `php artisan migrate --seed`, the application will install with a default user (`admin@example.com`) and password (`secret`) in the beginning.
 Do not forget to change the password after logging in for the first time.
 After logging in, generate a new API Token for other applications to be able to connect to Bootyman and place API requests.

 ### Quick API Reference